larmic/joinfaces-bean-test/readme.md

 This is a simple demo to demonstrate how to test a jsf scoped bean in Spring Boot context using [JoinsFaces](https://github.com/joinfaces/joinfaces).

-This code is inspired by some commercial project commits of @DEXRAY and updated by @larmic
+This code is inspired by some commercial project commits of @DEXRAY and updated by @larmic and @renepa

 ## Example